enjin/indexer/README.md

 ## Typegen

 The typegen tool is used for generating TypeScript interface classes for Substrate events, calls and storage.
-To generate it, first you should merge both metadatas from **Efinity** and **Devfinity** into a single file.
+To generate it, first you should merge both metadata from **Efinity** and **Devfinity** into a single file.
 Then you can use the following command:

 ```bash
 npx squid-substrate-typegen typegen/typegen.json